HWO-Yield-Visualizations/yieldplotlib/paper/paper.md

 and plotting pipeline to create a suite of commonly used yield plots.
 This is accessed by running `run_ypl` and providing a path to a single folder containing the outputs for a single AYO or EXOSIMS run, or to a directory containing subdirectories of many AYO and EXOSIMS runs.

+# Future Work

+Following on the completion of the ETC cross-calibration work in @ETCCrossCal2025, a new cross-calibration of high-level yield products is planned which will utilize `yieldplotlib`.
+This work will be vital to the ongoing HWO architecture trade studies by providing more reliable and robust yield estimates, improving current yield codes, and providing a standard to calibrate potentially new yield codes in the future.

 # Acknowledgements